aestuans/CountdownSolver/README.md

 # CountdownSolver

-This is tiny program for solving the numbers game from the British TV program [Cowntown](https://en.wikipedia.org/wiki/Countdown_(game_show)), in which contestants are presented with 6 numbers and a randomly generated target number, and try to construct the target using the 6 numbers and the operations addition, subtraction, multiplication, and division.
+This is a tiny program for solving the numbers game from the British TV program [Cowntown](https://en.wikipedia.org/wiki/Countdown_(game_show)), in which contestants are presented with 6 numbers and a randomly generated target number, and try to construct the target using the 6 numbers and the operations addition, subtraction, multiplication, and division.